NathanGracia/BileMo/README.md

 - lauch migrations and fixtures
 - run your server

-You can see documentation at /doc
+You can see documentation when the server is launched at this uri : /doc